mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-As can be observed, electrical quantities will continue to be stored in per-units and radians format:
+As can be observed, electrical quantities will continue to be stored as per-unit values and radians:
 ```@repl addBusUnit
 system.bus.demand.active
 system.bus.voltage.angle
 ```

-The base voltage values will still be stored in volts (V) since we only changed the input unit prefix, and did not modify the internal unit prefix, as shown below:
+The base voltage values will still be stored in volts (V) since only the input unit prefix was changed, while the internal unit prefix was not modified, as shown below:
 ```@repl addBusUnit
 system.base.voltage.value, system.base.voltage.unit
 ```